masif-upgrader/master/README.md

 The **Masif Upgrader master** is a component of *Masif Upgrader*.

-Consult Masif Upgrader's [manual] on its purpose and the master's role in its architecture.
+Consult Masif Upgrader's [manual] on its purpose and the master's role in its architecture and [demo] for a full stack live demonstration.

 ## Configuration